apexrx/LSTM-stock-forecaster/README.md

 ## Visualization Feature

-One of the key outputs of the project is the actual vs. predicted stock prices graph, saved as `stock_price_prediction.png`.
-This visualization provides an immediate, clear comparison of model performance.
+This visualization provides an immediate, clear comparison of model performance at its current stage.

 ![Actual vs. Predicted Stock Prices](stock_price_prediction.png)